AdamMisiak/Flask_app_Bash_script/README.md

-# Price scraper bash script
+# Site runner script

 >Script created in Bash to run tests in pytest, activate venv, run Flask app and open Chrome web browser on http://127.0.0.1:5000/.
 Site will be also refresh after 2 sec.

 ## Setup
-To run script you need to change path of your Flask app:
+Change path of your Flask app:
 ```
 "cd ~/YOURS_FLASK_APP_NAME/venv/bin"
 ```
 in flask_env_func() function.\
-You also need to type the name of your Flask app in:
+Type the name of your Flask app .py file in:
 ```
 "python YOURS_FLASK_APP_NAME.py"
 ```
 in flask_app_func() function.\
 Type in Terminal:
 ```
-bash Price scraper NAME_OF_FUNCTION
+bash Site_runner NAME_OF_FUNCTION
 ```
 to run fuction you have chosen.\
 List of created functions:\
 run-venv\
 run-test\
 run-app

 ## Contact
 adammisiak3@gmail.com